georgiee/coding-for-kids/slides.md

 ---
 ^ As a coder

-^ you make the transition from being a consumer
+^ you make the transition from being a consumer to a producer

-^ to a producer, who can create its own
+^ who can tell stories and create own worlds in the computer

-^ worlds in the computer, try out ideas and tell stories.

 ## [fit] **_be a producer_**
 ## not a consumer